mongodb-labs/atlas-mcp-server/README.md

 Alternatively you can use environment variables in the config file or set them and run the server via npx.

-- Connection String via environment variables [example](#connection-string-with-environment-variables)
+- Connection String via environment variables in the MCP file [example](#connection-string-with-environment-variables)
-- Atlas API credentials via environment variables [example](#atlas-api-credentials-with-environment-variables)
+- Atlas API credentials via environment variables in the MCP file [example](#atlas-api-credentials-with-environment-variables)

 ## 🛠️ Supported Tools